Free Economy Shipping Orders $50+

 ——

-“If you allow your Pit Lab mix to dawn a more traditional Labrador appearance e.g., the inability to see every rib or a stomach aligned with the chest (no slope), you may have one tubby Pit Lab mix on your hands. ”
+“If you allow your Pit Lab Mix to dawn a more traditional Labrador appearance, e.g., the inability to see every rib or a stomach aligned with the chest (no slope), you may have one tubby Pit Lab mix on your hands. ”

 ——

 Here is one area where the Labrador and Pitbull differ a good bit.
 Now, both love food and are prone to overeating, but the trick is they have completely different builds.
-If a purebred Labrador had the optimal build of a Pitbull they would be considered severely underweight.
+If a purebred Labrador had the optimal build of a Pitbull, they would be considered severely underweight.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet

-The Pitbull’s Optimal Body Shape
+Optimal Body Shape For The Pitbull Terrier

 Pit Bulls on average require more calories per pound of body weight due to their athletic build.
 They have extremely muscular builds, sloped stomachs, and low body fat.
 This helps keep them in tip-top shape and eat more without risking obesity — another reason for their healthy and long lives.

-The Labrador’s Optimal Body Shape
+Optimal Body Shape The Labrador Retriever

-While strong and athletic, the Labrador does not show the muscular detail of the Pit and definitely carries more fat giving them a thick and stocky appearance.
-Where you can see every individual ribs in a pittie, you may only see the outline of the ribcage with a labby.
-Labs are also much more prone to obesity, and it’s harder for owners to catch until they start seeing the health impacts of obesity.
-A pittie that’s overeating is obvious because they lose the classic muscular look and tucked stomach.
-You can often count every rib by looking at them, but the same can’t at all be said for the lab.
+Labs are also much more prone to obesity, and it’s harder for owners to catch it until they start seeing the health impacts of obesity.
+A Pittie that’s overeating is obvious because they lose the classic muscular look and tucked stomach.
+You can often count every rib by looking at them, but the same can’t at all be said for the Lab.

-But because they are mixed with a lab, it’s often not apparent, and it’s harder to know what their optimal body size should be.
-This is where the problems start because they are more prone as the lab is to gaining weight.
+But because they are mixed with a Lab, it’s often not apparent, and it’s harder to know what their optimal body size should be.
+This is where the problems start because they are more prone as the Lab is to gaining weight.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet